 • The Company

-There are many other advanced tactics that you can deploy, to further refine your job adverts and to help further improve application response, but I hope that this list will get you started and on the right track, to start improving application results, both in terms of quantity and quality.
+There are many other advanced tactics to further refine your job adverts and improve application responses, but I hope this list will get you started on improving the quantity and quality of your application results.

 Smart Recruit Online offers a low-cost multi-award winning online recruitment service with a 98% independent customer satisfaction rating and the highest direct-hire fill rate in the UK.